List of Star Fox characters: Falco Lombardi

-is a Pheasant who appeared in the first Star Fox game for the Super Nintendo Entertainment System.
-He subsequently appeared in the sequel, Star Fox 64 for the Nintendo 64.
-In both games, he served as a member of the Star Fox Team, but a minor character nonetheless.
-Falco is a friend of Fox and the team's ace pilot, but he dislikes authority, and his brashness, overconfidence and tendency to act on his own tend to put him in danger.
-After the defeat of Andross at the end of Star Fox 64, Falco disappears, and is not seen for a significant time.
+is an avian who appeared in the first Star Fox game for the Super Nintendo Entertainment System.
+He subsequently appeared in Star Fox 64 for the Nintendo 64.
+In both games, he serves as a member of the Star Fox team.
+Falco is a friend of Fox and the team's ace pilot, but he dislikes authority, and his brashness, overconfidence, and tendency to act on his own tend to put him in danger.
+After the defeat of Andross at the end of Star Fox 64, Falco leaves the Star Fox team and is not seen for a significant time.
 Falco does not appear during the majority of Star Fox Adventures, as he could not be properly integrated into the plot in time for the game's release.
-He also appeared in Star Fox: Assault, and Star Fox Command.
+He rejoins the Star Fox team at the end of the game and also appears in Star Fox: Assault, and Star Fox Command.

 Falco made his first appearance outside the Star Fox series in Super Smash Bros.
-Melee.
-With a similar set of moves to that of Fox, Falco is considered to be one of the most viable characters in competitive play.
-Falco returned for Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
+Melee with a similar moveset to Fox.
+He returned for Super Smash Bros.
+Brawl, where his Final Smash finishing move summoned a Landmaster onto the screen.
+He returned in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
 Ultimate as a playable character, trophies, and spirits.
-Falco is one of the game's fastest characters, and performs his moves very quickly.
-He jumps higher than Fox and uses a similar reflecting shield, blaster, and Landmaster tank.
-In Melee, Falco's appearance is based on his design in Star Fox 64, his design in Brawl and Super Smash Bros. for Wii U and 3DS is based on his appearance in Star Fox: Assault and Star Fox Command, while his design in Super Smash Bros.
-Ultimate combines elements from his appearance in Star Fox Zero and the previous two Super Smash Bros. games.

 Falco also appears in the Nintendo Switch version of Starlink: Battle for Atlas, along with the other members of the Star Fox team, joining forces with the Starlink team to save Atlas from the Forgotten Legion.

 Farewell, Beloved Falco is a manga series that detailed the eight-year gap between Star Fox 64 and Star Fox Adventures.
 In the manga, Falco receives a request for help from Katt Monroe.
-At the conclusion of the manga, he stays with Katt Monroe, while Fox returns to the team, explaining his departure from the Star Fox Team.
+At the conclusion of the manga, he stays with Katt Monroe while Fox returns to the team, explaining his departure from the Star Fox team.

+In English, Falco was voiced by Bill Johns in Star Fox 64, Star Fox 64 3D, and Star Fox Zero, Ben Cullum in Super Smash Bros.
+Melee and Star Fox Adventures, Mike Madeoy in Star Fox Assault, and Dex Manley in Super Smash Bros.
+Brawl.
+Since 2011, he is consistently voiced by Mark Lund.
+Andrew Russell voices the character in the 2026 remake.